AlexandreResende/cache-api/README.md

 [] learn more about mongodb - advantages and disadvantages

-[] ignore objectId from mongoDB and work with my own id -- add uuid lib
+[] ignore objectId from mongoDB and work with my own id -- add uuid lib - optional

 [X] Add coverage library